the-full-stack/fsdl-text-recognizer/instructions/lab2.md

 pipenv run training/run_experiment.py '{"dataset": "EmnistDataset", "model": "CharacterModel", "network": "lenet"}'
 ```

+Training will take a few minutes to train.

 You should see an improvement in accuracy compared to the MLP model we trained in the previous lab.

 ## Emnist Lines